 - An incarcerated individual committed a murder in coordination with organized criminal elements or activity.

 - The accused murdered a person below the age of 10 years old.

 - A person incarcerated for aggravated robbery, aggravated sexual assault, or aggravated kidnapping murdered another person.

-The Texas death penalty for capital murder
+What is the penalty for capital murder in Texas?

 Juries in Texas that serve a guilty verdict in a capital murder case are instructed to decide on special issues that will determine if the penalty imposed upon the convicted individual will be the death penalty or life in prison.
 All individuals in Texas over the age of 18 and convicted of capital murder will be given a minimum sentence of life in prison without the possibility of parole.
 For individuals under the age of 18 and convicted of capital murder, the minimum sentence is life in prison, but including the possibility of future parole.

-If you are facing a charge of murder or capital murder, our criminal defense attorneys at the Mary Beth Harrell Law Firm are here to fight for your legal rights and freedom.
+If you are facing a charge of murder or capital murder, the criminal defense attorneys at the Mary Beth Harrell Law Firm are here to fight for your legal rights and freedom.
 We understand complexity of homicide cases and how to build the strongest defense possible on your behalf.
-To set up a free case evaluation, give our law office a call today at 254.680.4655 or leave us a message through our contact form.
+To set up a free case evaluation, give our law office a call today at 254-680-4655 or leave us a message through our contact form.